kpc-simone/cs480-f24/README.md

 Fall 2024, University of Waterloo

 ### :bulb: Lectures
 Lecture slides and video lectures (recorded offline) will be linked here.
+Please note that the topics given for future lectures are tentative.

 The suggested readings make use of the following abbreviations to refer to textbook sources: